Mahukona Beach Park

 Lapakahi State Historical Park

-This coastal park was a remote fishing village 600 years ago.
-Eventually some of the villagers moved to the wetter uplands and became...
+This park was a remote fishing village 600 years ago.
+An unshaded, 1-mile loop trail traverses the 262-acre grounds, passing the remains...

 Mahukona Beach Park information

 This abandoned harbor offers no sandy beach, so what's the appeal?
 Some very fine snorkeling and diving.
 Head into the blue and you'll see coral-encrusted underwater mooring chains that lead to the wreckage of an old ship in the center of the harbor; said ship is home to multicolored fish and creeping eels.
 The left side of the park leads into a county park, where a shabby cluster of picnic tables and restrooms overlooks a scenic, if formidable, beach.